ochiengolanga/workshop-k8s-greetings-app/README.md

 # Dockerizable Spring Greetings Application

-This is a simple demo application presented during NairobiJVM's meetup ["From Development to Production: Deploying Java and Scala Apps on Kubernetes"](https://www.meetup.com/nairobi-jvm/events/258119823).
-It's comprised of a Spring Boot application that exposes a single API that returns a greeting as a string.
+This is a simple demo application demonstrating a Java application's journey from development to production.

+It comprises of a Spring Boot application that exposes a single API endpoint that returns a greeting as a string.
 Cliche.
 Right?
 That needs to find its way to Kubernetes.
 Not so cliche for a Greetings app.
 Huh?

 ### Packaging to jar